d99kris/nmail/README.md

     show_embedded_images=1
     show_progress=1
     show_rich_header=0
+    unread_indicator=N

 ### attachment_indicator

-Control which character to indicate that an email has attachments (default: `+`).
+Controls which character to indicate that an email has attachments (default: `+`).
 For a less compact layout one can add space before the character, like ` 📎`.

 ### bottom_reply

-Control whether to reply at the bottom of emails (default disabled).
+Controls whether to reply at the bottom of emails (default disabled).

 ### cancel_without_confirm